 Incisional and Umbilical Hernia Repair

-Similar to open inguinal hernia repair, involves making an incision at the site of the hernia for tissue repositioning and reinforcement with stitches or mesh.
+Like open inguinal hernia repair, it entails making an incision at the hernia site for tissue repositioning and mesh or stitch reinforcement.

 Laparoscopic Repair